Sukyo Mahikari: Yoko Civilization Research Institute

 In 1985, Keishu Okada established the Yoko Civilization Research Institute (YCRI).
 The objective of the forum is to find solutions to today's problems by having leaders in different fields, regardless of their race, nationality, religion, and ideology, come together to share their acquired wisdom.

-1st Yoko International Conference was held on Oct 30 to Nov 1, 1986.
+The 1st Yoko International Conference was held on Oct 30 to Nov 1, 1986.
 The theme was "Creating the future of mankind."

-2nd Yoko International Conference was held on Oct 28 to Nov 1, 1989.
+The 2nd Yoko International Conference was held on Oct 28 to Nov 1, 1989.
 The theme was "What does it mean to be human?"

-3rd Yoko International Conference was held on Aug 18 to Aug 21, 1999.
+The 3rd Yoko International Conference was held on Aug 18 to Aug 21, 1999.
 The theme was "Life and environment."

-4th Yoko International Conference was held on September 18 to Sep 21, 2005.
+The 4th Yoko International Conference was held on September 18 to Sep 21, 2005.
 The theme was "Science and religion in the age of crisis."

 The 5th Yoko International Conference was supposed to be held on November 20–23, 2011.
 The theme was "Coexistence between nature and human beings: viewed through agriculture".
 It was cancelled due to the Great East Japan Earthquake.